-Creates a Linode instance on your account.
-Creating a new Linode incurs a charge on your account.
-To run this operation, your user needs the add_linodes grant.
+Creates a new Linode instance on your account.
+This incurs a charge on your account.

-• There are several types of Linode you can choose from, that include different sizes, processing potential, and cost.
-Run the List Linode types operation for more information about each available type.
+There are several types of Linode you can choose from.
+Each provides a different size, processing potential, and cost.
+Run the List Linode types operation for information on each available type.

-• Linodes can be created in any one of our available regions.
+You can create a Linode in any available regions.
 Run the List regions operation to see what's available.

-• To fight spam, Akamai restricts outbound connections on ports 25, 465, and 587 on all Linodes for new accounts created after November 5th, 2019.
+To fight spam, Akamai restricts outbound connections on ports 25, 465, and 587 on all Linodes.
 For more information, see our guide on Running a Mail Server.

-• To add or modify tags on a Linode, your account user needs unrestricted access.
+tagson a Linode, your account user needsread-writeaccess for Linode instances and Tags operations.
 Talk to your local account administrator about access management.

 There are several ways to create a Linode, using the objects available in this operation: